Money Tracker for Small Businesses in Kenya: Reduce Taxes and Grow Faster.

 🧾 3.
 Keep All Receipts and Invoices

-Always ask for a receipt when you spend on business needs.
-Snap a photo or store it digitally.
+Always ask for receipts when making business purchases.
+You can store them physically or take photos and keep them digitally.
 Without a record, you lose a tax-saving opportunity.

 📂 4.
 Categorize Your Expenses

-Group costs into categories like stock, transport, rent, salaries, and utilities.
+Group costs into categories like stock, transport, rent, salaries, and utilities within your money tracker app like BiasharaBook .
 This gives you clarity on spending and simplifies tax filing.

 💵 5.
 Track Cash Payments Too

 Many Kenyan businesses operate in cash.
-Create a “cash log” so you don’t forget small — but important — deductions.Tracking cash payment as well as cash management are among the critical things that should never the neglected when running a small business.
+Create a “cash log” iin your money tracker so you don’t forget small but important deductions.Tracking cash payment as well as cash management are among the critical things that should never the neglected when running a small business.

 📊 6.
 Review Monthly, Not Just Annually